-The CEO is available at the school and may also be reached directly by email.
+The CEO is available at the school and may also be reached directly in person, by email, or Cellular phone.
 If the CEO is not available any of the above, designated Campus Security Authorities may be contacted.
 Hours are listed below.
 The reception desk will also have emergency contact numbers for police, fire and medical emergencies.

-'''

-Administrative Offices

-'''

-Monday - Friday 8:00am -7:00pm

-Saturday - Sunday Closed

-Classroom - Shop Floor

-Monday - Friday 7:00am - 10:30pm

-Saturday - Sunday Closed
+Administrative Offices Monday - Friday 8:00 am -7:00 pm Saturday - Sunday Closed Classroom - Shop Floor Monday - Friday 7:00 am - 10:30 pm Saturday - Sunday Closed

-In the event of a crime or health warning the school will send emergency notices via the school's Emergency Text Messaging system immediately to either close the school if necessary and to warn students of any potential danger or threat.
-Additionally, the school will post these closings/warnings on the school's website.
+In the event of a crime or health warning the school will send emergency notices via the school's Emergency Messaging system immediately to either close the school if necessary and to warn students of any potential danger or threat.
+Additionally, the school will post these closings/warnings on the school's website and around the campus.

 All Clery Act reportable criminal offenses should be reported to any of the designated campus security authorities.
 Victims and/or witnesses of criminal offenses may voluntarily and confidentially report these offenses in writing or by verbal statement to an administrator and/or to the local police.
-Confidentiality of any victim or witness will be maintained and identity will not be made public to the school community or used in any crime reporting.
+Confidentiality of any victim or witness will be maintained and identity will not be made public to the school community or used in any crime reporting

 The school does not maintain campus security or police, as it is located in a commercial building.
 The school receptionist, the Director of Education and the CEO have direct access to local police and fire departments for emergencies and criminal offenses.
-The school also has an alarm system which when activated sounds an alarm which can be heard throughout the school.
-When the alarm is activated the Director of Education (and in the Director of Education's absence the school receptionist) will immediately notify the McAllen Police Department that a criminal event is happening at the school.
+The school also has an alarm system procedure which when an alarm(horn) is triggered it can be heard throughout the school.
+When the alarm is triggered the Director of Education (and in the Director of Education's absence the school Campus Security Authority, Noelia Muñoz) and/or the receptionist will immediately notify the McAllen Police Department that a criminal event is happening at the school.
 The school also maintains a video camera to view in real time, who comes into the main door/wait room, the parking lot in front of the school and activity on the shop floor from various viewpoints.
-This tape is accessible through a password protected online portal if the school needs to reference historical data.
+This tape is accessible through a password protected online portal if the school needs to reference historical data for a period of 20 days.